DragonflyStats/TechAdmin/Python/PSFreport.md

 ### Overview:
-* PyCon Ireland 2016 takes place in the Radisson Blu Hotel in Dublin City Centre and consists of two days of talks, tutorials and workshops.
+* PyCon Ireland 2016 takes place in the Radisson Blu Hotel in Dublin City Centre and consisted of two days of talks, tutorials and workshops.
 * Our objective was to encourage more women and members of minority groups to attend PyCon Ireland, and subsequently to engage more with the Python Community.
-* We used part of this grant to distribute 20 complementary tickets.
+* We used part of this grant to distribute 20 complementary tickets to eligible applicants.
-* The remaining part of the grant was allocated to the Financial Aid fund.
+* The remaining part of the grant was allocated to the Financial Aid fund, to furhter assist participation.

 ### Grant Size:
-* USD $3,200.00  (i.e. €2,866.74 EUR)
+* We were awarded USD $3,200.00  (i.e. €2,866.74 EUR)
-* This grant will be divided as follows:
+* This grant was be divided as follows:
        *  $2000 approx (€1800) for 20 complementary tickets.
        * (Specifically €90 Euro towards the cost of each of the 20 tickets.)
 * $1200 approx (€1000) for financial aid.